 50 Mother's Day Gifts She'll Love for $50 or Less

 Spend time helping a tech-challenged mom become tech-savvy.
 If she has a computer or mobile device, teach her how to use a video chat service such as Skype or FaceTime.
 Help her join the social-networking world by setting up a Facebook page or Instagram account.
-She'll be grateful to discover new ways to keep in touch with old friends and lost relatives -- not to mention you.
+She'll be grateful to discover ways to keep in touch with friends and lost relatives -- not to mention you.